 Process Optimization in Manufacturing

 In a consumer-facing fabric shop, for example, you have workers that are sorting, folding, packing and measuring different yards of fabric.
-But if these workers have some glaring inefficiencies in their process, then the rest of your facility can be entirely thrown off course.
-By optimizing this process of sorting, folding and packing, you can improve the business as a whole, because they’re all important supporting processes.
+But if these workers have glaring inefficiencies in their process, then the rest of your facility can fall off course.
+By optimizing the sorting, folding and packing process, you can improve the business as a whole.

 Process Optimization in Business Administration

 Business administration is often made up of repetitive tasks.
-You can optimize these with process mapping, which is a systematic way of documenting the steps and time necessary to complete those administrative tasks.
-Process automation is a way to streamline that system and remove the human inputs, which decreases errors and adds speed and quality, while reducing costs.
+You can optimize these with process mapping, a systematic way of documenting the steps and time necessary to complete those administrative tasks.
+Process automation is a way to streamline that system and remove the human inputs to decrease errors, add speed and quality and reduce costs.